tom-mohr/clevertable/README.md

 (and optionally, a custom ``labels()`` function).
 This is a handy way to create a converter that doesn't need ``fit()``.

-Unlike ``StrictFunction()``, this class can handle functions that don't accept or return lists, which often allows for more concise code.
+Unlike ``StrictFunction()``, this class can handle functions that don't accept or return tuples, which often allows for more concise code.

 This is achieved during ``fit()`` as follows:

-1. If all incoming items are 1-element lists, it sets a flag ``UNPACK_OUTPUT`` to always unpack the element before passing them to the wrapped function during ``transform()``.
+1. If all incoming items are 1-element tuples, it sets a flag ``UNPACK_OUTPUT`` to always unpack the element before passing them to the wrapped function during ``transform()``.
-2. If during ``fit()`` the wrapped function doesn't return lists, it tries to turn that output into a list:
+2. If during ``fit()`` the wrapped function doesn't return tuples, it tries to turn that output into a tuple:
-    - If the output is always a non-string iterable, it will simply set a flag ``CONVERT_ITERABLE`` to always convert the iterable output into a list during ``transform()``.
+    - If the output is always a non-string iterable, it will simply set a flag ``CONVERT_ITERABLE`` to always convert the iterable output into a tuple during ``transform()``.
-    - Otherwise, it sets a flag ``WRAP_OUTPUT`` to always wrap the output in a 1-element list during ``transform()``.
+    - Otherwise, it sets a flag ``WRAP_OUTPUT`` to always wrap the output in a 1-element tuple during ``transform()``.

 A similar logic is applied to the labels.
 If a custom labels function is given, the following procedure is followed during ``labels()``:

-1. If the incoming labels are a 1-element list, the single label is unpacked before it is passed to the custom labels function.
+1. If the incoming labels are a 1-element tuples, the single label is unpacked before it is passed to the custom labels function.
-2. If the custom labels function returns something other than a list, this class tries to convert it into a list:
+2. If the custom labels function returns something other than a tuple, this class tries to convert it into a tuple:
-    - If the output is a non-string iterable, it is converted into a list.
+    - If the output is a non-string iterable, it is converted into a tuple.
-    - Otherwise, the output is wrapped in a 1-element list.
+    - Otherwise, the output is wrapped in a 1-element tuple.

 If no custom labels function is given, the output labels are generated based on the output cardinality inferred during ``fit()`` and according to the following logic: